datasciencelifecycle/math493_fall2022/method1.md

 title: Logistic Regression
 ---

-We build a logistic regression model to predict whether a merchant will churn.
+We built a logistic regression model to predict whether a merchant will churn.
 We divide the dataset, 70% designated to training the models, and 30% designated to testing the models.

 ## First, we create a model aggregated around orders.

 These are the variables we use to make the model:
-- Amount spent (Rp) per order (total_spent)
+- `total_spent`, amount spent (Rp - Indonesia) per order
-- Number of items purchased per order (quantity_purchased)
+- `quantity_purchased`, number of items purchased per order
-- Number of unique SKUs per order (num_skus)
+- `num_skus`, number of unique SKUs per order
-- Number of months the merchant has been purchasing at time of order (c_tenure)
+- `c_tenure`, number of months the merchant has been purchasing at time of order
-- Number of days since the last order (days_since)
+- `days_since`, number of days since the last order

 <img width="584" alt="Screen Shot 2022-11-10 at 11 39 55 PM" src="https://user-images.githubusercontent.com/78067504/201389957-288d583e-7827-4297-8587-9c6c60dadfcb.png">